-Rich and creamy and oozing with peanut flavor, the dipping sauce that accompanies Thai chicken satay is so good that you'll want to use it on everything!
+Rich and creamy and oozing with peanut flavor, the Thai satay sauce known as Nam Jim Sate is so good that you'll want to use it on everything!
 This peanut sauce is made with coconut milk and peanut butter to ensure maximum creaminess.

 In Thailand, this dipping sauce is made by cooking red curry paste with coconut milk, then adding crushed roasted peanuts, tamarind paste, fish sauce, and palm sugar to taste.
 It does not contain hoisin sauce, rice vinegar, sesame oil, or other ingredients that may be found in peanut dipping sauces from other cuisines.